 Always consider an integrated approach with preventive measures together with biological treatments, if available.
 There are no completely successful spray programs for the control of bacterial spot.
 A combination of preventive measures and chemical treatments are necessary to reduce its incidence.
-Copper-based sprays alone or together with the antibiotic oxytetracycline can be used preventively with moderate efficacy.
+Copper-based sprays alone or together with an antibiotic can be used preventively with moderate efficacy.
 Dosage must be reduced progressively to avoid damage to leaves.

 Use healthy seeds or planting material from a certified source.,Select varieties with some degree of resistance to the disease.,Avoid low-lying or shaded sites with poor air circulation and soil drainage.,Prune trees to allow for a better air circulation and to maintain tree vigor.,Do not prune during wet weather.,Ensure a good vitality in young plantations.,Use ground covers or windbreaks to reduce plant damages by blowing soil particles due to strong winds.